mttcrn/polimi-CSE-notes/Natural Language Processing.md

 Rank learning provides an automated & coherent method for combining diverse signals into a single retrieval score while optimizing a measure users care about (e.g. NDCG, ERR).

 1. Start with a query.
-2. Generate initial ranking using keyword-based ranker.
+2. Generate initial ranking using **keyword-based ranker**.
-3. Truncate ranking as candidates for re-ranking.
+3. **Truncate** ranking as candidates for re-ranking.
-4. Calculate feature values for each candidate.
+4. Calculate **feature values** for each candidate.
-5. Normalize each feature at the query level: usually perform min-max normalization at query level for each feature, necessary to make values comparable across queries.
+5. **Normalize** each feature at the query level: usually perform min-max normalization at query level for each feature, necessary to make values comparable across queries.
-6. Training: provide ground-truth relevance labels for each query-document pair, generally trough manual labeling.
+6. **Training**: provide ground-truth relevance labels for each query-document pair, generally trough manual labeling.

 The procedure is repeated for all queries.
 ## Evaluating Search Results
 Search engines employ people to annotate search results with relevance information.